Video Acceleration on Gentoo

 To check if VA-API is enabled in MPV, play a video and press the key "i" to view its running details.
 If it shows "hwdec: vaapi" on the top, then VA-API is enabled:

-To enable VA-API in Firefox, go to the page about:config, and make sure the below two options are set to true:
+To enable VA-API in Firefox, open the page about:config, and make sure the below two options are set to true:

 gfx.webrender.all true media.ffmpeg.vaapi.enabled true

-To check if Firefox is working with VA-API, run the following command, and if there is any output, then VA-API is enabled:
+To check if Firefox is working with VA-API, run the following command, and if there is any output showing on the screen, then VA-API is enabled:

 $ MOZ_LOG="PlatformDecoderModule:5" firefox 2>&1 | grep "VA-API"